-Dednat6 uses only one function from the LuaTEX libraries-tex.print-and two variables, status. filename and tex.inputlineno, but it includes a nice way to play with the other functions and variables in the libraries.
+Dednat6 uses only one function from the LuaTFX li-

+braries - tex.print - and two variables, status.file Tam Beferences and tex.inputlineno, but it includes a nice way to play with the other functions and variables in the libraries.

-Dednat6 includes a copy of lua-repl (by Rob Hoelz, github.com/hoelzro/lua-repl), and we can invoke it by running luarepl().
-If we put this in our foo.tex, then running lualatex foo.tex will print lots of stuff, and then the prompt '>>>' of the lua-repl inside dednat6; if we send these commands to the REPL,
+Dednat6 includes a copy of Rob Hoelz's luarepl, and we can invoke it by running luarepl().
+If we put this in our foo.tex, then running lualatex foo.tex will print lots of stuff, and then the prompt '>>>' of the lua-repl inside dednat6; if we send these commands to the REPL, we get this in the terminal: